CTasler/hackbright_capstone/README.md

 Learn more about the developer: https://www.linkedin.com/in/claire-tasler/

-Coders Assemble is a fullstack web application that allows software engineers to come together and post thier ideas for projects they want to build in order to find fellow engineers to collaborate on these projects with them.
-This website was intended to create a space where engineers can go to find inspiriation, make connections, and begin building incredible projects together.
+*Coders Assemble* is a full-stack web application that allows software engineers to come together and post their ideas for projects they want to build; in order to find fellow engineers to collaborate on these projects with them.
+Inspired by my time pair programming at Hackbright Academy, this website was intended to create a space where engineers can go to find inspiration, make connections, and begin building incredible projects together.

 ![Home Page](/readme_pics/homepagescreenshot.png?raw=true)

 ![Project Post Page](/readme_pics/create%20a%20project%20post%20screenshot.png)

-Users can post their own project ideas or look through the projects that others have posted.
+Users can post their project ideas or look through the projects that others have posted.
 Users can then request to join the team for projects they are interested in or can save that project to their favorites.